hai-phong-duong/hai-phong-duong/README.md

 # AWoodenshoe

 Hi!
-I'm Hai Phong, an 18-year-old 1A Computer Engineering student at the University of Waterloo!
+I'm Hai Phong, and I am a 1B computer Engineering student at the University of Waterloo!
 I love solving problems with code and building cool things.

 ### Tech Stack & Tools